paritytech/canvas/README.md

 If you have any questions, feel free to talk to us on [Element][k2] or on [Discord][l2] (in the [`ink_smart-contracts`](https://discord.com/channels/722223075629727774/765280480609828864) channel).

-**Note:** This used to be a standalone smart contracts node used for the ink! workshop.
-We have moved the standalone node to [substrate-contracts-node](https://github.com/paritytech/substrate-contracts-node/).

 ## Developing Smart Contracts for Canvas